underground-software/ILKD_course_materials/assignments/new_syscall.md

     0. Create a new `.c` file in the `kernel` directory within the linux repo named `kdlp.c`

-    0. Using the appropriately numbered `SYSCALL_DEFINE` macro, define a system call entry function for a new `kdlp` system call in the `kdlp.c` file that behaves as follows:
+    0. Using the appropriately numbered `SYSCALL_DEFINE` macro, define a system call entry function for a new system call named `kdlp` (1st argument to `SYSCALL_DEFINE`) in the `kdlp.c` file that behaves as follows:

         * Takes two arguments, an argument of type `char __user *` to specify the buffer and an argument of type `size_t` to specify the size of the buffer